zwerm/composite-bs-client/README.md

 | `EmitStatusMessageEventsLeaf`  | Leaf that emits status messages events based on the usual operations of a `CompositeBSClient`, via an `EventEmitter`.
 | `EmitLetterMessageEventsLeaf`  | Leaf that emits letter messages events based on the usual operations of a `CompositeBSClient`, via an `EventEmitter`.
 | `TalkingLeaf`                  | Leaf that speaks `StaMP` messages (that have audio).
+| `ToggleDisabledOnConnectLeaf`  | Leaf that toggles the disabled state of an `HTMLElement` when a `CompositeBSClient` connects and disconnects.

 ## Identifying the user of a client